rantahar/Lattice-Field-Theory/source/index.rst

 eventually all point to the same direction and create a magnet.
 At higher temperatures, thermal fluctuations will occasionally cause a spin to flip.

-Let's only consider the spins closes to each other (nearest neighbors.)
+Let's only consider the spins closest to each other (nearest neighbors.)
 The energy of two spins is

 .. math::